omichelsen/ole.michelsen.dk/public/blog/testing-your-api-with-phpunit.md

 Then we create a test class for our `/books` endpoint called `BooksTest`.
 You can name this whatever you like, but I prefer to have tests for each endpoint in separate files/classes.

 Using the special `setUp()` function, we can instantiate a new Guzzle client before each test.
 This saves us some lines of code if we have more than one test.
-The option `'exceptions' => false` makes sure Guzzle don't throw an exception if our API returns an error code.

 The last function `testGet_ValidInput_BookObject` is our actual test, which verifies that we can GET a single book from our API.
 We then assert that this book has the properties we are expecting.